 |Third Degree Check Fraud||$1,000.00 – $75,000.00||3 – 5 years in prison|

 |Fourth Degree Check Fraud||$200.00 – $1,000.00||Up to 18 months in prison|

 |Disorderly Persons Offense||Less than $200.00||Up to 6 months in county jail|

 Contact a Plainsboro NJ Check Fraud Defense Lawyer

 As enumerated above, it is crime to purposely bounce a check.
 However, under certain circumstances New Jersey state law actually presumes that the defendants in these cases acted intentionally in issuing checks without sufficient funds to cover them.
 Most bad check crimes are indictable offenses that are handled in the Superior Court of the county in which the offense occurred.
-At the Law Offices of Proetta & Oliver, our lawyers dedicate a large portion of their practice exclusively to representing clients for criminal and municipal court charges throughout New Jersey.
+At Proetta & Oliver, our lawyers dedicate a large portion of their practice exclusively to representing clients for criminal and municipal court charges throughout New Jersey.
 In our experience, a large percentage of these cases are caused by disputes over fees, simple oversights, or innocent mistakes.
 As such, our lawyers have a lot of “wiggle room”, and can make great strides for our clients through mediation or negotiations with the prosecution assigned to your case or even the alleged victim on your behalf.